heitor582/PlanetsAndProbes/README.md

 $ ./gradlew test
 ```
 # Executing OpenApi/Swagger
-In the url after run the program access for enter in the swagger and see all the routes with the respectives parameters.
+In the url after run the program access for enter the swagger and see all the routes with the respective parameters.
  ```bash
  http://localhost:8080/swagger-ui/index.html
 ```